-As the temperatures begin to rise, severe storms start to make headlines around the nation.
+As the temperatures rise, severe storms start to make headlines nationwide.
 When I was growing up, I remember the weather myth that you should keep your windows cracked if a tornado is in your area to equalize the pressure.
 Is this true or a myth?

 Here are some of the common weather myths you should be aware of.

 1. Tornadoes and hurricanes cause the most injuries and damage.

 While these storms are horrific, technological advancements allow meteorologists to predict and track them before they arrive.
 This helps people seek shelter quickly.
 In reality, droughts, floods, and wildfires cause more yearly injuries and deaths.

 2. Lightning never strikes the same place twice.

 While I’ve never been struck by lightning, I have had a few close encounters.
 Multiple lightning strikes can occur depending on an object’s size and location.
 If lightning is in your area, it’s best to seek shelter inside your home or another building.